Ipomoea cristulata, Trans-Pecos morning-glory

 Habitat Preferences: Mid- to upper-elevations, chaparral, oak, and ponderosa pine communities.

 Recorded Range: In the United States Ipomoea cristulata is found primarily in the southwest portions in Arizona, New Mexico and Texas but also literature records for Kansas and Iowa; AZ, IA, KS, NM and TX.
 Also found in Baja California and northwest and central Mexico.

 North America & US County Distribution Map for Ipomoea cristulata.

 U.S. Weed Information: No information available.

 Invasive/Noxious Weed Information: The genus Ipomoea is listed as a Noxious Weed by Arizona and Arkansas.
 Exceptions in Arizona are:

 Ipomoea arborescens, Morning Glory Tree the federal government and/or a State.

 Comments: Not much information exists for this species.
 As with other Arizona Morning-glories, perhaps Trans-Peco Morning-glory should be removed from the Arizona’s noxious weed list.

-Also see; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Ivyleaf Morning-glory, Ipomoea hederacea, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.
+Also see in Southwest Desert Flora; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Ivyleaf Morning-glory, Ipomoea hederacea, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.